bmeurant/technical-docs/software-architecture/security/jwt.md

   "exp": 1516239022
 }
 ```
-Like the header, the payload is also Base64Url encoded to form the second part of the JWT.

 ### 3. Signature
-To create the signature part, you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.
+The signature is used to verify the token's authenticity.
+It is created by taking the encoded header, the encoded payload, a secret key (if using HMAC) or a private key (if using RSA/ECDSA), and signing them with the algorithm specified in the header.

-For example, if you are using the HMAC SHA256 algorithm, the signature will be created in the following way:

 ```
 HMACSHA256(
   base64UrlEncode(header) + "." +
   base64UrlEncode(payload),
-  secret)
+  secret
+)
 ```
-The signature is used to verify the message wasn't changed along the way, and, in the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.
+This signature ensures that the token has not been tampered with.
+The server verifies it using the same secret or the corresponding public key.

 ## How JWT Authentication Works